osfameron/jekyll-plugins-tutorial/_posts/2015-12-05-jekyll-plugins-tutorial-part-2.markdown

 ---
 layout: post
 title:  "2.
 Refactoring into a plugin... with tests!"
-date:   2015-11-29 14:20:00 +0000
+date:   2015-12-05 15:20:00 +0000
 ---

+{% image plugins %}

-In the [last post]({{ post.prev.url }}), I showed how to create an image widget that reuses source, description, and attribution data from a datafile.
+In the [last post]({{ site.baseurl }}{{ page.previous.url }}), I showed how to create an image widget that reuses source, description, and attribution data from a datafile.
 For all of that tutorial, I held back from actually turning it into a plugin, as it's always a good practice to Keep It Simple.
 But I did promise you a tutorial, and so let's now refactor what we've already done into a plugin so that instead of:

 {% highlight markdown %}{% raw %}
     {% include image id="squirrel" %}